 Neural Theft, Cypher's Ultimate

-Cypher’s Ultimate ability is technically a short wallhack for your entire team.
-It highlights the location of all alive opponents to you and your allies.
-The opponents are also shown on the minimap and we advise you to take a look at it immediately after launching the ability.
+Cypher's Ultimate skill is technically a short wallhack for your entire team.
+Neural Flight reveals the location of all opposing players still alive, making them visible through walls.
+They appear highlighted.
+Their position is revealed twice; once 2 seconds after the skill is used, and again 4 seconds after the first.
+The opponents are also displayed on the minimap and we strongly advise you to take a look at them immediately after casting the skill.

 Do not use Neural Flight in a situation where you are already at a great disadvantage.
 In a scenario where you are alone against four opponents, you will have too little chance of winning the round and will be alone with crucial information.
 Instead, use Neural Flight to secure victory in a round that is balanced or to your advantage.

 Even in attack, Cypher fulfils a rather defensive role.
 By using his Trapwire and his Cybercage, he prevents enemies from bypassing you.
 An enemy detected behind the team’s back is potentially in a weak situation if the whole Cypher team rushes them after they’re detected.

 The Trapwire also makes it possible to monitor comings and goings of players between two Spike sites.
 Cypher can also use his camera to better see in these corridors or even to inspect a site, even if it will probably be destroyed very quickly by enemies.

 Playing Cypher in Defense